-- Support to Kancheepuram City Municipal Corporation. - Support for purchasing 10 brand-new Battery-Operated Vehicles towards the development of infrastructures for the Municipal Solid Waste Project. - Support to Kival Grama Panchayath, Pune.
-Support for installing 50 numbers of 12W Solar streetlights at various identified locations in Grama Panchayath Kival Taluk Karad. - Support to District Administration, Amritsar m) Promoting Sports & Culture

-Support for the Installation of an Organic Waste Compost Machine at the International Border situated at Attari.
+- Support to Kancheepuram City Municipal Corporation.
+Support for purchasing 10 brand-new Battery-Operated Vehicles towards the development of infrastructures for the Municipal Solid Waste Project. - Support to Kival Grama Panchayath, Pune.
+Support for installing 50 numbers of 12W Solar streetlights at various identified locations in Grama Panchayath Kival Taluk Karad. - Support to District Administration, Amritsar Support for the Installation of an Organic Waste Compost Machine at the International Border situated at Attari.